Guilden Morden: Manor

 The manor here belonged for several centuries to the Hasilden family.
 Thomas Hasilden (c.1322-1401) had a Royal grant of free warren in his manors of Steeple and Guilden Morden in 1374.
 He was then resident at Morden Hall, an ancient mansion.
-He was Comptroller of the household of John of Gaunt, Duke of Lancaster, and was retained for life to served him in peace or in war.
+He was Comptroller of the household of John of Gaunt, Duke of Lancaster, and was retained for life to serve him in peace or in war.
 He also held the manor of Soham in Cambridgeshire from the Duke as superior.
 In July 1381 he was commanded to meet the Duke at Berwick-upon-Tweed with seventy men-at-arms and sixty lances from his estates.
 He was a Knight of the Shire for Cambridgeshire in 1384 and also served in four other Parliaments.
 The manor continued in this family until Francis Hasilden, High Sheriff of Cambridgeshire and Huntingdonshire in 1509 (died early in 1522) settled his estates on his only child Frances who conveyed them by her marriage to Sir Robert Peyton, knt., of Iselham.